Lorna Muirhead

 Dame Lorna Elizabeth Muirhead DCVO DBE CStJ DL FRCOG (née Fox) is a past President of the Royal College of Midwives and from 2006 until her retirement in 2017 she served as the Lord Lieutenant of Merseyside.

-In 1992 she became a member of the Council of the Royal College of Midwives (RCM) and, in 1997, was elected as President.
-She served two terms of office, until 2004.
-Throughout this time she continued to work as a clinical midwife.
+In 1992, she joined the Council of the Royal College of Midwives (RCM) and was elected president in 1997.
+She served two terms until 2004 while continuing her work as a clinical midwife.

 During her presidency she represented the RCM in, among other venues: